CoreyNaas/TACL/README.md

 ## Example: Hello World

 In this program, we define a `Main` action that takes one input.
 This action simply prints "Hello World! ..." to the output and returns 0.
+(If it returns "An Error has occurred.", the reader is encouraged to contact a physician.)

 ```TACL
 # Define the action "Main" with the system "DefineAction" action